 Master's programme in Machine Learning

 The scientific discipline of Machine Learning focuses on developing algorithms to find patterns or make predictions from empirical data.
 The discipline is increasingly used by many professions and industries (for example manufacturing, retail, medicine, finance, robotics, telecommunications), as it can help create order in large amounts of digital data to solve difficult problems such as understanding human behaviour and providing efficient resource allocation.
 Demand for graduates with substantive expertise in machine learning far exceeds supply.
-The programme here at KTH equips you for a career in industry (a start-up or a traditional well-established company) and will also prepare you for further studies at PhD-level.
+The programme here at KTH equips you for a career in industry (a start-up or a traditional well-established company) and will also prepare you for further doctoral studies.

 Machine Learning at KTH